Jack Suwinski Preview, Player Props: Pirates vs. Twins

-On Saturday, Jack Suwinski (hitting .125 in his past 10 games) and the Pittsburgh Pirates play the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 7:10 PM ET.
+The Pittsburgh Pirates, including Jack Suwinski (.097 batting average in his past 10 games), take on starting pitcher Dallas Keuchel and the Minnesota Twins at Target Field, Sunday at 2:10 PM ET.

-He had a hitless showing in his last game (0-for-4) against the Twins.
+In his most recent game he had a hitless performance (0-for-2) against the Twins.

 Jack Suwinski Game Info & Props vs. the Twins